HudsonAlpha/synergy/projects/python/README.md

 The HudsonAlpha artifact bundle and scripts are used to provision 3 use cases:
 Docker CentOS 7.3
-OpenStack Newton all-in-one
+OpenStack all-in-one
-OpenStack Newton compute node
+OpenStack compute node

 ## Pre-requisites

 Single HPE Synergy frame with ImageStreamer module and at least one available node
 Image Streamer Deployment Plan and Golden Image (see docs)
+OneView template defined for the desired use case(s) (named "Docker CentOS 7.3", "OpenStack all-in-one", and "Openstack Compute")
 Orchestration server with Python >= 3.4 and Python library for HPE OneView installed (https://github.com/HewlettPackard/python-hpOneView)
 Hashicorp Consul cluster with at least 1 server
 DataDog Account (optional, if DataDog plan script is used)